jdjakub/phd-thesis/ch-background.md

 \paragraph{Syntax.} In programming, this refers to the "look and feel" of a language's textual source code.
 Formally, syntax is the set of rules defining legal and illegal symbol sequences.
 This idea can be metaphorically extended to non-sequential structures.
 For example, we can think of C `struct` definitions as setting out the valid "shape" of the parts of a data structure.
 The same applies to binary file formats.

-\paragraph{Quantitative Syntax.} This is a term introduced by \cite{Infra} (page\ 13) for the pattern of prefixing a block with its length and using numerical pointers to link structures.
+\paragraph{Quantitative Syntax.} This is a term introduced by \cite[p.\ 13]{Infra} for the pattern of prefixing a block with its length and using numerical pointers to link structures.
 A simple example is the Pascal String which begins with a length byte and continues for that many characters.

 \paragraph{Qualitative Syntax.} This, in contrast to Quantitative Syntax, relies on special delimiters.
 For example, the C String begins right away with its characters, relying on a null byte to show up at some point and signal the end.